opendocsg/slw-judgments-backfill/2007_SGHC_44/report.md

 **Costs**

 44     This brings me finally to the question of c osts.
 Mr Foong submitted that his c lient was entitled to c osts bec ause the divorc e had been granted on the basis of the respondent’s unreasonable behaviour.
-Further, he submitted on the authority of _Tham Khai Meng v Nam Wen Jet Bernadette_ [1997] 2 SLR 27 at [49]-[50] that the anc illary matters are part of the hearing of the petition and the same order should follow on the hearing of the anc illaries.
+Further, he submitted on the authority of _Tham Khai Meng v Nam Wen Jet Bernadette_ <span class="citation">[1997] 2 SLR 27</span> at [49]-[50] that the anc illary matters are part of the hearing of the petition and the same order should follow on the hearing of the anc illaries.
 Finally, he submitted that muc h time and effort had been expended on the anc illaries by reason of the respondent’s allegations as to the diversion of funds by the petitioner.

 45     Mr Low on the other hand, submitted that eac h party should bear their own c osts.